carshair/hiring-qa-assessment/README.md

 #### Frontend

-Create a `.env` file:

-`touch frontend/.env`

-Add the following variable:
+Edit the `.env` in the `frontend` folder.
+Set the following variable:

 - NEXT_PUBLIC_API_URL=http://localhost:3001

 Start the server in development mode: